 Bonney is an urban and regional planner with postgraduate qualifications in public policy and conflict resolution.
 She has worked at the intersections of women’s rights, gender-based violence and determinants of health for the past 20 years’ in Australia, South and Southeast Asia, the Middle East and the South Pacific.

-Bonney currently works nationally at Marie Stopes Australia as their Head of Policy and Research, is on the Women with Disabilities Australia Policy Advisory Group and sits on a number of health sector boards and committees.
+Bonney works at MSI Australia as their Head of Policy and Research, is on the Women with Disabilities Australia Policy Advisory Group and sits on a number of health sector boards and committees.
 Bonney’s previous board appointments include the Planning Institute of Australia, Children by Choice and Working Women’s Centres.